Unofficially, off-page SEO is link building. And link building is a BIG deal.

 I love Ahrefs’ definition:

-However, don’t be deceived.
-Off-page SEO doesn’t start outside your website.
+However, off-page SEO doesn’t start outside your website.
 From experience, it begins with it.

 How so?

-The success of your link building campaigns hinges on your thematic keyword.
+The success of your link building strategy hinges on your thematic keyword.
 No one would link back to you if you don’t write around your audience’s needs and ACTUALLY provide value.

-And when you do receive the backlinks [or inbound links], your site must be prepared to spread the link juice.
+And when you eventually receive backlinks [or inbound links], your site must be prepared to spread the link juice.

 Source: Neil Patel